 Investment management is responsible for arranging the handling of the investment portfolio and operative investment risk management.
 The risk management function of Investment Operations monitors the trends in the portfolio position vis-à-vis the risk limits defined in the investment plan and the basic allocation, and reports on them on a daily basis.
 Adherence to authorisations and allocation and investment assignments are monitored by the Investment Operations on a daily basis.

-The Financial Administration coordinates the identification and management of operational risks in different departments.
-It also prepares a summary of the risk assessments drawn up by the departments.
+The Financial Administration coordinates the identification and management of operational risks in different functions.
+It also prepares a summary of the risk assessments drawn up by the functions.
 The Chief Financial Officer is in charge of monitoring operational risks.